European Butterfly Monitoring Scheme

 The European Butterfly Monitoring Scheme (eBMS) is a collation of national Butterfly Monitoring Schemes datasets on behalf of Butterfly Conservation Europe.

-eBMS is managed by the Natural Environment Research Council (acting through Centre for Ecology & Hydrology (CEH)) in order to facilitate research using the dataset and to promote conservation of butterflies.
+eBMS is managed by the Natural Environment Research Council (acting through the UK Centre for Ecology & Hydrology, UKCEH) in order to facilitate research using the dataset and to promote conservation of butterflies.

 eBMS includes several partners that provides their data every year from the different National Butterfly Monitoring Schemes throughout Europe.
-Currently there are 16 partners in 14 different countries with their respective BMS.
+Currently there are 23 formal partners in 16 different countries with their respective BMS.
 Click on the countries to see their National BMS websites and discover more about their butterfly monitoring, how to join and contact them.

 If you want to set up a new transect in one of these countries, please follow the links in each country and try to contact the main coordinator.
 Some countries have their own online system to manage national Butterfly Monitoring Schemes.

 We will be delighted for more new partners in areas where is lacking a Butterfly Monitoring Scheme.
 If you would like to became a new partner of eBMS and you are willing to collaborate and join eBMS, please contact email@example.com.